 Examines the Civil War from social, economic, political, and military aspects.
 Explores why the war occurred, how it progressed both on and off the battlefield, and why it ended the way that it did.
-NOTE: This course does not meet the requirement of IAI Social and Behavioral Science.
 Prerequisite(s): None.
 (PCS 1.1, 3 credit hours - 3 hours lecture, 0 hours lab)